yezyilomo/dictfier/README.md

 ## Using dictfier as a serializer

 **dictfier** can be used to prepare data for serialization since it generates dictionary data structure which can easily be serialized with libraries like **json** and others. **dictfy** allows **serializer** keyword argument whose value is a function which takes object as an argument, this function is used to specify what to do when **dictfier** encounter an object which is not json serializable.
-In an example below serializer kwarg tells dictfier to return name if it encounter an object which is not json serializable.
+In an example below serializer kwarg tells dictfier to return object's name if it encounter an object which is not json serializable.

 ```python
 import json